AntonShapovalov/Gif-Browser/README.md

 #### Structure

-Application conains two screens:
+Application contains two screens:
-1. Grid screen - shows grid of trending gifs.
+1. Grid screen - shows the grid of trending gifs.
-2. Full screen - displays full screen image.
+2. Full screen - displays the full screen image.

 #### How to install